 And our 10th anniversary concert, postponed from the summer, is still pending.
 We WILL celebrate our decade.
 Time and place and program to be determined.

-Earlier this year, the choir lost one of its founding members and biggest personalities when Jerry Wright passed away.
+In 2020, the choir lost one of its founding members and biggest personalities when Jerry Wright passed away.
 He is much missed by his wife, Clare – also a founding member of the choir – and his children Christopher and Charlotte, as well as by all of his fellow choristers.

 Jerry would have celebrated his birthday on October 28th, so a small group of the choir went to his resting place to sing to him.
 Covid rules prevented a full choir performance, but we will definitely correct that when we are permitted to.
 The Cantique de Jean Racine was one of his favourites, and his booming bass lead at ‘qui la conduit…’ still echoes through the many spaces where we have sung it.
 Bernadette Lord sang a gorgeous aria from Puccini’s Gianni Schicchi.
 Chilcott’s Irish Blessing completed our mini concert.
 Happy Birthday, Jerry.